Synchronous Ethernet: Architecture

 Extension of the synchronization network to consider Ethernet as a building block (ITU-T G.8261).
 This enables Synchronous Ethernet network equipment to be connected to the same synchronization network as Synchronous Digital Hierarchy (SDH).
-Synchronization for SDH can be transported over Ethernet and vice versa.
+Synchronization for SDH can be transported over Ethernet and vice-versa.

 Clocks

 ITU-T G.8262 defines Synchronous Ethernet clocks compatible with SDH clocks.
 Synchronous Ethernet clocks, based on ITU-T G.813 clocks, are defined in terms of accuracy, noise transfer, holdover performance, noise tolerance and noise generation.
-These clocks are referred to as Ethernet Equipment Slave clocks.
-While the IEEE 802.3 standard specifies Ethernet clocks to be within ±100 ppm, EECs accuracy must be within ±4.6 ppm.
+These clocks are referred as Ethernet Equipment Slave clocks.
+While the IEEE 802.3 standard specifies Ethernet clocks to be within ±100 ppm.
+EECs accuracy must be within ±4.6 ppm.
 In addition, by timing the Ethernet clock, it is possible to achieve Primary Reference Clock (PRC) traceability at the interfaces.

 G.8262/Y.1362 is an ITU-T recommendation for Synchronous Ethernet that defines "timing characteristics of synchronous Ethernet equipment slave clock (EEC). " It was first published in August 2007, amended in 2008 and 2010 and a new version published in 2010.